Houston Antwine: College football

-Pro career
+Professional career

 He was selected by the AFL's Houston Oilers in the 1961 AFL draft, but he was traded to the Boston Patriots for a fourth-round 1962 AFL draft pick.
 The Detroit Lions also drafted him in the third round of the 1961 NFL draft.
 The vaunted Lions defense already had Pro Bowlers Roger Brown and Alex Karras in place at this position, which prompted Antwine to choose the Patriots.
 He played all 28 games (two starts) in his first two seasons.

 He earned his first of six straight All-Star selections in 1963, a season in which Antwine was also named first team All-AFL by the AFL, the Associated Press (AP), United Press International (UPI), and the Newspaper Enterprise Association (NEA).
 The Patriots tied for the best record in the East Division at 7–6–1.
 The Patriots won the Divisional Playoff game versus Buffalo before losing to the San Diego Chargers in the AFL Championship Game.
 It was the only playoff experience for Antwine.

 Nicknamed "Twine" from his wrestling days, Antwine was cited by Pro Football Hall of Famer Billy Shaw as one of the American Football League's best pass rushers, athletic and very quick on his feet, usually drawing double-team blocking on a line that also featured perennial All-Stars Bob Dee, Larry Eisenhauer and Jim Lee Hunt.
 The Pro Football Hall of Fame states Antwine became "one of the most dominant defensive players in league history especially noted as devastating against the run."
 Teammate Gino Cappelletti described Antwine with quickness akin to a cat, who could rush with his speed and technique.
 He returned his only interception as a player (for two yards) in a 28–20 win over the Denver Broncos on December 12, 1965.